About IPR

 Overview

-Activities and services include: seed grant program; rapid response grants; administrative assistance in the submission of applications for external funding; data services (with emphasis on secure/restricted data); travel support for participation in conferences; weekly seminar; office space.
+Activities and services include: seed grant program; rapid response grants; administrative assistance in the submission of applications for external funding; data services (with emphasis on secure/restricted data); travel support for participation in conferences; weekly seminar; and office space.
 IPR prioritizes investments in multi-disciplinary projects and in junior faculty.

 If you are interested in becoming a student, faculty, or postdoctoral affililate of IPR, send a brief summary of your population research interests to IPR Director Sarah Hayford